Monogram 1/48 AC-47 Vietnam Gunship Kit First Look

 Monogram released their 1/48 C-47 Skytrain kit in 1978, 30 years ago.
 This tooling was part of the family of kits that Monogram developed to dominate the 1/48 scale market that also includes their timeless 1/48 B-17G, B-24D, B-24J, B-25J, B-26, B-29A, and many more.
 These kits were all highly detailed by the standards of the day and are still very respectable even by today's standards.

-What's different about this kit is that Revell-Monogram has provided additional parts to render a Spooky while still retaining the parts to still produce a vanilla C-47 airlifter.
+What's different about this kit is that Revell-Monogram has provided additional parts to render a Spooky but removed the interior parts to produce a vanilla C-47 airlifter.
 Let's take a look:

 The kit is molded on four parts trees in light gray styrene plus a single tree of clear parts.
 As with all of the Monogram kits in this series, the panel lines are all raised as are the rivets.
 Here is one subject where raised rivets are absolutely accurate.
 The fourth image shows the sprue tree with the main deck.
 This tree contains new tooling to add the proper wide-chord propellers used on the supercharged Goony birds and subsequently the Spooky gunships.
 This tree also contains the three miniguns, pedestals, blanket shields, parachute flare racks, and the essential ammunition cans.